€14.95

 ------------------------------------------

 As mentioned, the three types of musical elements which form the basis of this method are fills, breaks and rhythms.
 Here, rhythms are parts containing at least bass and percussion, giving a distinct, moving energy.
 In traditional song structure these rhythmic parts are usually the verses and choruses, but in this method they do not necessarily have to be that.
-It's the energy inside that counts, not their position in the track.
+It's the energy inside that counts, not their position in the track or song.
 This applies to all used parts.
 More on rhythms, as well as on fills and breaks, below.

-The capability of the seven energy tactics
+The capability of the seven energy tactics and why to use them

 Fills (Yellow – Hotcues 1 and 2)